leon4rd/test/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.